marceljuenemann/schach.world/README.md

 These are the general steps required for any local development

 1. Install apache with PHP 8, pointing the DocumentRoot to the `nsv-online` directory
+1. Enable the `headers` apache module.
+On Ubuntu that's just `sudo a2enmod headers` and `sudo service apache2 restart` (alternatively, just uncomment the `Header` lines from `.htaccess`)
 1. Enable SSL
     * This is necessary because `.htaccess` will redirect any request to HTTPs.
 Alternatively, you can uncomment those redirects in the `.htaccess`, but then you need to be careful when committing...
     * Instructions for Ubuntu can be found here: https://stackoverflow.com/a/25946171/1620264
     * You probably also want to tell your browser to accept the self-sigend certificate: https://stackoverflow.com/a/31900210/1620264
-1. Open localhost/infobox-lem.php to make sure PHP is working
+1. Open https://localhost/infobox-lem.php to make sure PHP is working
 1. Verify short_open_tag is set to On.
 Otherwise modify your php.ini accordingly.
 1. Make sure display_errors is set to On for debugging purposes.
 I recommend disabling E_NOTICE and E_STRICT though as the code will spew lots of those otherwise :)
 1. Install MySQL (or MariaDB)
 1. Install phpmyadmin or a DB editor of your choice

-## Setup for ligen/
+## Setup ligen/ locally

 These are the setup steps to get the Ergebnisdienst (ligen/) running locally